peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note17>(17)</sup> Cliff, Y., Boyd, C., Gonzalez Nieto, J.  "How to Extract and Expand Randomness: A Summary and Explanation of Existing Results", 2009.</small>

-<small><sup id=Note18>(18)</sup> For example, many questions on _Stack Overflow_ highlight the pitfalls of creating a new instance of .NET's `System.Random` each time a random number is needed, rather than only once in the application.
-See also Johansen, R. S., "[**A Primer on Repeatable Random Numbers**](https://blogs.unity3d.com/2015/01/07/a-primer-on-repeatable-random-numbers/)", Unity Blog, Jan.
-7, 2015.</small>

-<small><sup id=Note19>(19)</sup> For further discussion and an example of a PRNG combining two different PRNG designs, see Agner Fog, "[**Pseudo-Random Number Generators for Vector Processors and Multicore Processors**](http://digitalcommons.wayne.edu/jmasm/vol14/iss1/23)", _Journal of Modern Applied Statistical Methods_ 14(1), article 23 (2015).</small>
+<small><sup id=Note18>(18)</sup> Salmon, J.K.; Moraes, M.A.; et al., "Parallel Random Numbers: As Easy as 1, 2, 3", 2011.</small>

-<small><sup id=Note20>(20)</sup> P. L'Ecuyer, D. Munger, et al. "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
+<small><sup id=Note19>(19)</sup> P. L'Ecuyer, D. Munger, et al. "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
 April 17, 2015, section 4, goes in greater detail on ways to initialize PRNGs for generating random numbers in parallel, including how to ensure reproducible "randomness" this way if that is desired.</small>

-<small><sup id=Note21>(21)</sup> Here, `IDENT` and `UNIQUE` form a _domain separation tag_; e.g., see the work-in-progress document `draft-irtf-cfrg-hash-to-curve`, "Hashing to Elliptic Curves".</small>
+<small><sup id=Note20>(20)</sup> Using two or more PRNG designs can reduce correlation risks due to a particular PRNG's design.
+For further discussion and an example of a PRNG combining two different PRNG designs, see Agner Fog, "[**Pseudo-Random Number Generators for Vector Processors and Multicore Processors**](http://digitalcommons.wayne.edu/jmasm/vol14/iss1/23)", _Journal of Modern Applied Statistical Methods_ 14(1), article 23 (2015).</small>

-<small><sup id=Note22>(22)</sup> For example, SHA-256 is appropriate for PRNGs with state length 256 bits or more.
+<small><sup id=Note21>(21)</sup> For example, SHA-256 is appropriate for PRNGs with state length 256 bits or more.
 Note the following:
 - In general, hash functions carry the risk that two processes will end up with the same PRNG seed (a _collision risk_), but this risk decreases as PRNG state length increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
 - M. O'Neill (in "Developing a seed_seq Alternative", Apr.
 30, 2015) developed hash functions (`seed_seq_fe`) that are designed to avoid collisions if possible, and otherwise to reduce collision bias.
 For example, if the PRNG's state length is 128 bits, an application can use `seed_seq_fe128` to hash sequentially assigned 128-bit seeds in each process without worrying about collisions.</small>

+<small><sup id=Note22>(22)</sup> For example, many questions on _Stack Overflow_ highlight the pitfalls of creating a new instance of .NET's `System.Random` each time a random number is needed, rather than only once in the application.
+See also Johansen, R. S., "[**A Primer on Repeatable Random Numbers**](https://blogs.unity3d.com/2015/01/07/a-primer-on-repeatable-random-numbers/)", Unity Blog, Jan.
+7, 2015.</small>

 <small><sup id=Note23>(23)</sup> Using the similar `/dev/random` is NOT RECOMMENDED, since in some implementations it can block for seconds at a time, especially if not enough randomness is available.
 See also [**"Myths about /dev/urandom"**](https://www.2uo.de/myths-about-urandom).</small>